Little Sisters of Eluria: An Oddly Satisfying Weird Western

 Stephen King’s The Little Sisters of Eluria

 He comes to in a hospital covenant.
-There, everything is a bright white and his suspended by various straps from the ceiling as these strange black bugs crawl on him curing the wounds.
+There, everything is a bright white, and he is suspended by various straps from the ceiling as these strange black bugs crawl on him, curing the wounds.
 Too weak to move, he is first helpless.
-He finds that nuns are taking care of him as well as other patients.
+He finds nuns are taking care of him as well as other patients.
 But their purpose of helping others tend to change and he finds has a darker meaning as the other patients go missing.
-So Roland seeks any help he can to escape and that happens to be youngest nun.
+So Roland seeks any help he can to escape, and that happens to be the youngest nun.
 She is sister Jenna, who does not side with the others and appears to still have her humanity intact.

 The bad?
 Nothing, except for the green guys.
 Their first appearance in the story seemed goofy.
-It felt like the arrival of oompa lumpas and they might break into a song any moment.
+It felt like the arrival of Oompa Lumpa who might break into a song at any moment.
 They did not seem barbaric mutant monsters they turn out to be.
 It’s a very good example of how going too far with weird can make things silly at a point.
-I don’t think oompa lumpa is what King was thinking when he wrote this.
+I don’t think Oompa Lumpa is what King was thinking when he wrote this.

-Anyways this is a surprisingly good and dense dark fairy tale.
-It make me rethink my opinion on the dark tower series and possibly consider giving it a second chance.
-But King fan or not, if you like weird, creepy, and dark fantasy tales this is for you.
+Anyway, this is a surprisingly good and dense dark fairy tale.
+It makes me rethink my opinion on the dark tower series and possibly consider giving it a second chance.
+But King fan or not, if you like weird, creepy, and dark fantasy tales, this is for you.

 Overall Rating: An oddly satisfying weird western